darlanmoraes/camunda-bpm-ldap-custom-authorization/README.md

 This a test that was made using LDAP users + groups to show that it's possible to customize authorization using just LDAP.
 All users and groups are created on LDAP without using Camunda database.

+The main goal was to customize the class `AuthorizationManager`, that verifies if a determined user is authorized to access some resources.
+To accomplish this task, it was needed to customize the application session factory(`LdapIdentityProviderFactory`).

+The class `CustomAuthorizationManager` is responsible for the authorization customization and can be used to read any attribute(and implement any rule) from LDAP.

+Three groups are being created on LDAP:

+- `users`: constains any user that has access to Camunda;
+- `cockpit`: contains any user that has access to Cockpit;
+- `tasklist`: contains any user that has access to Tasklist;

+Four users are being created inside these groups:

+- `camunda:camunda`: Camunda administrator user, with access to everything;
+- `steves:steves`: user that has access to Cockpit and Tasklist;
+- `william:william`: user that has access to Tasklist;
+- `lucy:lucy`: user that has access to Tasklist;

 You will need Docker, Java and Maven:

 ```